 Endocrine modulation is a very complex feedback process that is set up during critical life stages.
 Disturbance of this set up may result in effects during the entire life (IPCS, 2002).
 Effects may result in a substantial failure of recruitment and almost disappearance of populations even after cessation of exposure, as observed in the wild for ethinylestradiol, a known ER agonist, in fathead minnow (Blanchfield et al. 2015).
 Even transient exposure during sensitive life stages may result in severe effects on populations later on.
 Changes in male reproduction capacity might influence genetic variability of populations in the long-term, as only a part of the males may be capable of reproduction (Sumpter and Johnson, 2008).
+As presented in section 5.2.3 there is clear evidence of endocrine activity linked to reproductive effects in fish.

-The complete loss of nuptial tubercles as an important secondary sex characteristics in male fish after exposure to 3-BC points to such severe effects on reproduction.
-As pointed out by e.g. Segner et al. (2003) effects of ethinyl estradiol, bisphenol A (EC No. 201-245-8) and 4-tert-octylphenol (EC No. 205-426-2) on the reproduction of D. rerio are irreversible.
-Exposure of 4-nonylphenol branched and linear in one generation resulted in effects in the next generation even if that generation was not directly exposed.
-In O.mykiss VTG induction and increased level of sexual steroids were observable in 3 year old unexposed progeny of parents exposed as adults.
+As pointed out by e.g. Segner et al. (2003) effects of ethinylestradiol (EC No. 200-342-2), bisphenol A (EC No. 201-245-8) and 4-tert-octylphenol (EC No. 205-426-2) on the reproduction of D. rerio are irreversible.
+Exposure of 4-nonylphenol, branched and linear in one generation resulted in effects in the next generation even if that generation was not directly exposed.
+In O. mykiss VTG induction and increased level of sexual steroids were observable in 3 year old unexposed progeny of parents exposed as adults.
 Viability of eggs and hatching rate of unexposed progeny was reduced (Schwaiger et al., 2002).
-Results obtained for O. latipes after exposure to 4-tertoctylphenol (EC No. 205-426-2) in three sexual development tests indicate that exposure during a very short window (pre-hatch) adversely influences the endpoints on sexual development and sex-ratio.
+Results obtained for O. latipes after exposure to 4-tert-octylphenol (EC No. 205-426-2) in three sexual development tests indicate that exposure during a very short window (pre-hatch) adversely influences the endpoints on sexual development and sex-ratio.
 Given the same underlying endocrine modes of action there is a strong concern that 3-BC can lead to the same long-term effects in fish.

-For invertebrates, there are also indications of a high sensitivity of the early life stages.
-For instance, larval stages of crustaceans have been shown to be highly sensitive to exposure to various substances of very high concern (reproduction toxicants as well as endocrine disruptors) under REACH.
+For invertebrates, there are also indications of a high sensitivity during the early life stages.
+For instance, larval stages of crustaceans have been shown to be highly sensitive to exposure to various substances identified as substances of very high concern (reproduction toxicants as well as endocrine disruptors) under REACH.
 In molluscs, arthropods, amphibians, alligators, turtles and birds, estrogen receptor agonists, such as 17ß-estradiol and ethinylestradiol, influence the endocrine system by causing adverse changes in development, reproduction and behaviour.

 Finally, migration is a common pattern in species such as birds, amphibians, mammals and fishes.
 It includes long-distance migration of migratory birds or of fish species, such as salmonids and eels.
 Thus, exposure in one area might influence population stability in another area (e.g. exposure during development of flatfish in coastal area may result in population changes in the open sea, or exposure of adult salmonids in estuarine areas during migration might influence sperm quality and fertilization success at the reproduction sites in rivers).
 Due to the potentially long lasting effects, as well as the wide variety of species potentially affected it is again very difficult to estimate which species are most sensitive and which concentration should be regarded as safe for the environment.
-Since 3-BC shows endocrine mediated adverse effects in fish such scenarios must also be taken into account when assessing the equivalence of concern especially with regard to PBT/vPvB substances.
+Since 3-BC shows endocrine mediated adverse effects in fish such scenarios must also be taken into account when assessing the equivalent level of concern especially with regard to those of PBT/vPvB substances.